nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

 }
 ```

 To make sure that your App works, you can simply start the application and see the end result in your web browser?
-To do so use the following command :
+To do so use the following command:

 ```bash title="Terminal"
 npm start
 ```

 :::info

-You can see the running App at the following address : `http://localhost:3000`
+You can see the running App at the following address: `http://localhost:3000`.

 :::

-Once started you should see something like this in your web browser :
+Once started you should see something like this in your web browser:

 ![](/img/docs/tutorials/react-03.webp)

 ## Adding Events handling into your App

 Now that we have all the base of our App set, we can start to implement the Events handling.
 For this, edit your `App.js`: